Member Organizations

 Current Status: Adopted

 The Institute of Chartered Accountants of Trinidad and Tobago (ICATT), as empowered by the ICATT Act of 1970 sets standards for all audits in the jurisdiction.
-It has adopted ISA as issued by the IAASB without modification, which as of the date of the assessment, is the 2021 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.
+It has adopted ISA as issued by the IAASB without modification, which as of the date of the assessment, is the which is the 2023-2024 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.

 Current Status: Adopted

 The Institute of Chartered Accountants of Trinidad and Tobago (ICATT), empowered by the ICATT Act of 1970, is responsible for setting ethical requirements for its members.
-The ICATT has adopted by reference the IESBA Code of Ethics for Professional Accountants— which as of the date of this assessment, is the 2022 Handbook of the International Code of Ethics for Professional Accountants.
+The ICATT has adopted by reference the IESBA Code of Ethics for Professional Accountants—as of the date of this assessment, is the 2022 Handbook of the International Code of Ethics for Professional Accountants.

 Current Status: Adopted